idanh8/DFE_LLMs/README.md

 # Decisions-From-Experience Trials in LLM Agents

 This repository contains the code associated with the research project **Decisions-From-Experience Trials in LLM Agents**.
+The project led to the paper [LLM Agents Display Human Biases but Exhibit Distinct Learning Patterns](https://arxiv.org/abs/2503.10248).

 ## Repository Structure